Optimal Efficiency of Heat Engines with Finite-Size Heat Baths: Set Up: Cyclic Heat Engines with two baths

-Finally, we introduce the thermodynamical setup for the macroscopic heat engines with finite-size heat baths, and review the prediction of the macroscopic thermodynamics about the optimal efficiency of the heat engines with finite-size heat baths \cite{Shimizu}.
+\Label{s1B} Next, we introduce the thermodynamic setup for the macroscopic heat engines with finite-size heat baths, and review the prediction of the macroscopic thermodynamics about the optimal efficiency of the heat engines with finite-size heat baths when the thermodynamic equilibrium states is given by using classical and quantum Gibbs states \cite{Tasakitext,Shimizu}.
 Unlike the previous two subsections, the setup which is introduced in the present subsection is not the statistical mechanical one.